 "Bill has a clear strategic vision for the company's future, a strong track record of sound financial stewardship and a big picture understanding of the future of our industry."

 Challenges Moving Forward

 One area where $9.4 billion cap Digital has an advantage over its smaller data center REIT rivals such as $2.5 billion DuPont Fabros and $970 million QTS Realty is global scale.
-Digital Realty has a network of 130 data centers serving more than 600 customers on four continents.
+Digital Realty has a network of 130 data centers serving over 600 customers on four continents.

 However, $11.9 billion Equinix represents both a challenge and an opportunity for CEO Stein moving forward.